MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 Because the Azure DNS Private Resolver is resolving DNS via Azure DNS, Azure DNS is able to pick up any private DNS zones linked to its inbound subnet's virtual network.

-- Link the private DNS zone to the Virtual WAN DNS extension virtual network.
+- Link the private DNS zone to the virtual hub extension for DNS virtual network.
 - Follow the guidance on [managing private DNS zones]().
 - If you expect PaaS service owners to manage their own entries, configure RBAC accordingly.
 See [article on ...] for more considerations.